Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Introduction

-There are no standard definitions for the ice-on/off dates.
-Some publications have termed FUE and BUS as ice-on and ice-off dates, respectively~\citep{franssen_scherrer2008,Tom2020_lakeice_RS_journal}.
-However, other researchers (and the NSIDC database, \url{https://nsidc.org/}) consider BUE as ice-off~\citep{Duguay_lake_river_ice2015}.
-The Global Climate Observing System (GCOS) pre-requisite for the accuracy of the ice-on/off dates is $\pm$2 days.

-In this work, we focus only on optical satellite data [we have previously also used webcams~\citep{Tom2020_lakeice_RS_journal,muyan_lakeice_2018} and Sentinel-1 Synthetic Aperture Radar~\citep [SAR]{tom_aguilar_2020} for lake ice monitoring].
-Note that, we do not estimate the ice thickness, only its spatio-temporal extent.

-Compared to other sensors, MODIS and VIIRS satellite data have several advantages such as wide area coverage, good spectral and very good (daily) temporal resolution, free availability etc. Additionally, compared to other optical satellites such as Landsat-8, Sentinel-2 and the like, MODIS and VIIRS offer the best spatio-temporal resolution trade-off for the application of single-sensor lake ice monitoring, even though the spatial resolution is moderate (250-1000m Ground Sampling Distance, GSD).
-In addition, the global coverage is highly beneficial to eventually scale up to country- or world-wide monitoring.
-On the other hand, cloud cover is a bottleneck for optical satellite data analysis.
-An important asset is the availability of large time-series, e.g., MODIS data is available for the entire period since 2000 (contrary to many other sensor data like airborne or terrestrial photography, webcams etc.).
-This makes it possible to implement a 20 year analysis and to derive LIP trends.
+In this work, we use only image data from optical satellites\footnote{We have previously also used webcams~\citep{Tom2020_lakeice_RS_journal,muyan_lakeice_2018} and Sentinel-1 Synthetic Aperture Radar~\citep[SAR]{tom_aguilar_2020} for lake ice monitoring.}, and provide a direct, data-driven observation not influenced by model assumptions about the ice formation process.
+We see satellite imagery as an independent information source and consider image analysis complementary to other methods of lake ice modelling.
+MODIS and VIIRS have several advantages such as wide area coverage, good spectral and fine temporal resolution (daily), and free availability.
+Additionally, as opposed to other optical satellites such as Landsat-8, Sentinel-2 and the like, MODIS and VIIRS offer the best spatio-temporal resolution trade-off for the application of single-sensor lake ice monitoring, even though the spatial resolution is moderate (250-1000m Ground Sampling Distance, GSD).
+An important asset is the availability of long time series, e.g., MODIS data is available for the entire period since 2000, contrary to other sensor data like airborne or terrestrial photography, webcams etc. We use the linear Support Vector Machine~\citep[SVM]{SVM} classifier to perform semantic segmentation and derive the LIP events from the resulting time series by fitting a piece-wise linear model per winter.
+Additionally, we perform a 4-fold cross-validation experiment and assess the transferability of the learned model across space and time.